pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 A resource driver may support modification of the parameters while a resource is in use ("online resizing").
 It may update the ResourceClaim status to reflect the modified state, for example by increasing the number of concurrent users.
-However, the state must not be modified such that a user of the resource no longer has access.
+The driver must not allow the state to be modified such that a user of the resource no longer has access.

 Parameters may get deleted before the ResourceClaim or ResourceClass that references them.
 In that case, a pending resource cannot be allocated until the parameters get recreated.
 An allocated resource must remain usable and deallocating it must be possible.
-To support this, resource drivers must copy all relevant information into the ResourceClaim status when allocating it.
+To support this, resource drivers must copy all relevant information:
+- For usage, the `AllocationResult.Attributes` can be hold the copied information because the ResourceClaim and thus this field must exist.
+- For deallocation, drivers should use some other location to handle cases where a user force-deletes a ResourceClaim or the entire cluster gets removed.

 ### Allocation modes